 The customer had sent him a list of the invoices and amounts they had on record as being paid.

-The young administrator had printed a list of all of the customer’s invoices and payments that his company had on file.
-He then proceeded to use his red biro to place a line through any invoice where the details matched on both sheets.
-He explained to me that once he completed this job he would then have eliminated the payments where both sheets matched and he would then only deal with the invoices that didn’t match.
+The young administrator had printed a list of all of the customers’ invoices and payments that his company had on file.
+He then used his red biro to draw a line through any invoice whose details matched on both sheets.
+He explained to me that once he completed this job, he would have eliminated the payments where both sheets matched and would then only deal with the invoices that didn’t match.

-This way of reconciling a customer’s account was taking hours, and in some cases days to complete.
+This way of reconciling a customer’s account took hours and, in some cases, days to complete.

 I couldn’t wait to show this young guy how to use the VLOOKUP function.
 The steps below cover how I explained to him (and others in his department) the best way to compare two columns in Excel using the VLOOKUP function.

-Click here to Download the example workbooks and follow along with the instruction.
-We’ll also give you a ‘completed’ copy of the workbook so that you can check your formulas against the completed copy.
+Click here to download the example workbooks and follow along with the instructions.
+We’ll also give you a ‘completed’ copy of the workbook so you can check your formulas against it.

 Compare two columns in Excel using VLOOKUP

-The customer had sent a very basic Excel worksheet that showed a list of their payment records by purchase order, invoice number, amount and date.
+The customer had sent a very basic Excel worksheet listing their payment records by purchase order, invoice number, amount, and date.

-The administrator (let’s call him Guy) then generated an Excel report out of his company’s accounts system.
-We then proceeded to use both Excel worksheets to do our reconciliation.
+The administrator (let’s call him Guy) then generated an Excel report from his company’s accounting system.
+We then used both Excel worksheets to reconcile.

 Excel needed the following:

-- Within the customer’s workbook and Guy’s workbook there needed to be at least one matching piece of information for each record.
+- Within the customer’s workbook and Guy’s workbook, there needed to be at least one matching piece of information for each record.
 For example, both workbooks had the invoice number and the purchase order number for each transaction record.
-We decided to use the invoice number in Guy’s workbook to locate a match for the same invoice number in the customer’s workbook.
+We decided to use the invoice number from Guy’s workbook to locate a match in the customer’s workbook.
 This piece of information is called the ‘Lookup Value’.

-- The Lookup Value must be unique, i.e. it can’t be repeated in the customer’s list multiple times.
-Fortunately for Guy there was only one record for each invoice.
-In business invoice and PO numbers are almost always unique to a single transaction so they are excellent to use as Lookup Values.
+- The Lookup Value must be unique; it can’t be repeated in the customer’s list.
+Fortunately for Guy, there was only one record for each invoice.
+In business, invoice and PO numbers are almost always unique to a single transaction, making them excellent to use as Lookup Values.
 Other examples are product codes, client or account numbers, employee numbers or department codes.
-It is always good practice to check there are no duplicates prior to performing your VLOOKUP.
+It is always good practice to check for duplicates before performing your VLOOKUP.

 Once we had decided on our Lookup Value and reorganised the list in the customer’s workbook we were ready to create our VLOOKUP.